Pages

 This revival period also included a small group of talented women artists.
 Their work and biographies are documented in the book "American Women of the Etching Revival" by Phyllis Peets.
 This group of woman artist includes Mary Cassat, Mary Louise McLaughlin, Mary Nemo Moran, Ellen Day Hale, Blanche Dillaye, Eliza Pratt Greatorex, and Ellen Oakford.

 Presented here is a small archive of the work of etcher and teacher Ellen Oakford, which was purchased directly from her family.
 Most of the works are printed on thin tissue-like laid paper.
 Only scattered examples of her work appear on the internet and I thought more was needed.
-These works are offered for sale on my Etsy store affordablevintage4U.
+Works like these can be for sale in my eBay store affordablevintage4u

 Portrait - Etching by Ellen Oakford